-As we move through the month of March, we at Christina Cooks will be bringing you the best nutrition information we know, peppered with some seriously reliable ancient wisdom, used by people before we needed articles like “20 Ways to Enjoy More Fruits and Vegetables.”
+As we always have, we at Christina Cooks will be bringing you the best nutrition information we know, peppered with some seriously reliable ancient wisdom, used by people before we needed articles like “20 Ways to Enjoy More Fruits and Vegetables.”

 My hope is to challenge you; inspire you and educate you so that each choice you make is rooted in information, not myth or urban legend…nor will the information be tainted by the interests of some lobby group whose sole purpose is to entice you to eat more of whatever it is they’re selling.

-The Dietary Guidelines for Americans will be released this year, as they are every five years.
-Each release places more of a focus on healthy eating as it is becoming increasingly clear that we are losing our collective health.
-This year seems quite different as plant-based eating is strongly encouraged; attention is paid to the impact of our food choices on the planet; the reduced consumption of sugar is a focus as is a reduction in the amount of animal foods consumed.
+The Dietary Guidelines for Americans were released amid controversy as the federal government strongly recommended eating less meat, a finding they were forced to walk back after special interest pressure.
+However, each updated version of the guidelines places more of a focus on healthy eating as it is becoming increasingly clear that we are losing our collective health.
+This most recent version seems quite different as plant-based eating is strongly encouraged; attention is paid to the impact of our food choices on the planet; the reduced consumption of sugar is a focus as is a reduction in the amount of animal foods consumed.

 I get it though.
 No one wants to be told what to eat and how to be healthy.
 We all have our ways to achieve that.
 We do, right?
-So here’s where you come in.
-While my head is filled with ideas, tricks, tips and recipes for making better, more informed choices, I want to hear from you.
-Each week of the month of March, we will have a theme of sorts.
-We will post across all my social media playgrounds and ask you to post your best tips and tricks for helping encourage healthier eating:
+While my head is filled with ideas, tricks, tips and recipes for making better, more informed choices, I want to hear from you as we always do.

 Do you blend grated zucchini into your brownie batter?

-We will ask you how you decipher what’s on the label of foods and how you avoid ingredients you don’t want to eat (like GMO’s).
+How do you interpret labels and avoid ingredients you don’t want to eat (like GMO’s)?